zukunft/zukunft.com/docs/code_functions_all.md

     \-- get_types
         \-- sql_creator - @param array $fld_val_typ_lst an array with an array of the field name, value and the sql field type
 \-- info sql type
+    \-- do_log
+        \-- sql_type_list - @return bool true if the changes should be added to the change log
+    \-- no_id_field
+        \-- sql_type_list - @return bool true if the field list should not include the id field e.g. because the field list is used for a pure insert statement
     \-- is_call_only
         \-- sql_type_list - @return bool true if only the sql function name should be created
     \-- is_insert